apache/flink/docs/dev/table/hive/hive_read_write.md

 under the License.
 -->

-Using the HiveCatalog, Apache Flink can be used for unified `BATCH` and STREAM processing of Apache Hive Tables.
+Using the `HiveCatalog`, Apache Flink can be used for unified `BATCH` and `STREAM` processing of Apache Hive Tables.
 This means Flink can be used as a more performant alternative to Hive’s batch engine, or to continuously read and write data into and out of Hive tables to power real-time data warehousing applications.